-The Axiom Portfolios consist of Axiom Balanced Income Portfolio, Axiom Diversified Monthly Income Portfolio, Axiom Balanced Growth Portfolio, Axiom Long-Term Growth Portfolio, Axiom Canadian Growth Portfolio, Axiom Global Growth Portfolio, Axiom Foreign Growth Portfolio, and Axiom All Equity Portfolio.
+The Axiom Portfolio, Axiom Balanced Income Portfolio, Axiom Diversified Monthly Income Portfolio, Axiom Balanced Growth Portfolio, Axiom Long-Term Growth Portfolio, Axiom Canadian Growth Portfolio, Axiom Global Growth Portfolio, Axiom Foreign Growth Portfolio, and Axiom All Equity Portfolio.

-Each of the Axiom Portfolios (referred to individually as, a Portfolio, and collectively, as the Portfolios) is a mutual fund trust, organized under the laws of Ontario and governed by a declaration of trust (referred to as the Declaration of Trust).
+Each of the Axiom Portfolios (individually as, a Portfolio, and collectively, as the Portfolios) is a mutual fund trust, organized under the laws of Ontario and governed by a declaration of trust (the Declaration of Trust).
 The address of the Portfolios' head office is 81 Bay Street, 20th Floor, CIBC Square, Toronto, Ontario, M5J 0E7.

-The Portfolios are managed by CIBC Asset Management Inc. (referred to as the Manager).
-The Manager is also the trustee, registrar, portfolio advisor, and transfer agent of the Portfolios.
+The Portfolios are managed by CIBC Asset Management Inc. (the Manager).
+The Manager is also the trustee, portfolio advisor, registrar and transfer agent of the Portfolios.
 Each Portfolio may issue an unlimited number of classes of units and an unlimited number of units of each class.
 On September 1, 2017, the Manager closed certain classes of units to all purchases.
 The following tables outline the classes of units available for sale as of the date of these financial statements, and the classes of units that were closed to purchases as of September 1, 2017: